Dylan Thomas may have described it as an ‘ugly, lovely town’, but Swansea is fast becoming known as a modern and desirable city to move to.

 Where to start your property search

-The city centre: The centre of Swansea was heavily bombed during the Blitz in World War Two and is now home to a mix of post-war semis and Victorian terraced houses.
+The city centre: The centre of Swansea was heavily bombed during the Blitz in World War II and is now home to a mix of post-war semis and Victorian terraced houses.
 Just a stone’s throw from the city centre shopping, in the Maritime Quarter, you’ll find modern apartments in a marina setting.

 A couple of miles out of the city on the Gower Road, you’ll find the suburb of Lower Sketty, which is popular for its close community feel.
 From there it’s also convenient to get into the city as well as to Singleton Park – with its boating lake – and the coast.